razoumov/publish/bash.md

 * note to self: type "carpentry"
 * explain shell prompt (bash)
-  * text-based interface to the OS (unlike a GUI): command interpreter + powerful programming language
+  * text-based interface to the OS (unlike a GUI): (1) command interpreter and mechanism to launch tools / utilities / compiled binaries / system calls / other scripts and (2) a way to connect standard I/O of these tools through pipes to form more complex commands
+  * follows the classic UNIX philosophy of breaking complex projects into simpler subtasks and chaining together components and utilities
   * a shell around the kernel (coconut analogy), along with utilities and applications
-  * can glue together tools, utilities, compiled binaries, system calls and other scripts
-  * follows the classic UNIX philosophy of breaking complex projects into simpler subtasks and chaining together components and utilities
   * bash is one of many Unix shell implementations
 * why learn Unix shell: very powerful, great for automating workflows, necessary on bigger Unix systems